stardustman/stardustman.github.io/2020/12/28/cs-english-words/index.md

 2. slot
    > a long, narrow aperture or slit in a machine for something to be inserted
    > an allotted place in a arrangement or plan such as a broadcasting schedule.(安排或计划中分配的位置)
+3. sandbox
+   > A sandbox is a place on a computer system where an `untrusted program` can be run without affecting other parts of the system.

 ## t